 });

-What kind of metrics can I track?
+What types of AI components can I test?